AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_overview.md

 ###  Create a chat group

-Any chat user can create a chat group, and once you do so, you are the chat group owner.
-The maximum number of chat group numbers and group members supported vary accroding to the pricing plan.
-For details, see [Limitations of chat group member count](./limitations).
+Any chat user can create a chat group.
+A user that creates a chat group becomes its owner.
+The maximum number of chat groups and group members supported varies accroding to the pricing plan.
+For details, see [Chat group total member limits](./limitations).

 ### Join a chat group

-Users can join chat groups.
-For public chat groups, you can search them with the group ID and request to join it.
+Users can search for public chat groups and request to join them by the group ID.
 For private chat groups, you can only join the group if the group owner or admin sends you a group chat invitation.

 ### Leave a chat group

-Chat group members can quit a chat group and once they do, they no longer receive the group messages.
-Group owners cannot quit the chat group; instead, they disband the chat group.
-When a chat group is disbanded, all the chat group members quit the group involuntarily.
+Chat group members and admins can quit a chat group.
+Once they do, they no longer receive the group messages.
+Group owners cannot quit the chat group; instead, they must transfer ownship or disband the chat group.
+When a chat group is disbanded, all of its members are forced to leave the group.

 ### Add a chat group member

-Whether public or private chat groups, the group owner and admin can invite other users to join the chat group.
+Owners and admins for both public and private chat groups can invite other users to join their group.

 ### Remove a chat group member

-The group owner and admin can remove the specified member from the group.
+Chat group owners and admins can remove a specified member from their group.

 ### Disband a chat group

-Only the group owner can disband the chat group.
-Once a chat group is disbanded, all the local group data are deleted, and all the group messages receive the callback event.
+Only the group owner can disband a chat group.
+Once a chat group is disbanded, all local group data is deleted, and all the group members are forced to leave the group.

-### Retrieve the group memberlist
+### Retrieve a list of group members

-All the chat group users can retrieve the group members from the server with pagination.
-And the retrieved members are in the descending order of the timestamp when these members join the chat group.
+All the chat group users can retrieve a paginated list of the group's membership from the server.
+The members are displayed in descending order according to the timestamp when they joined the chat group.

-### Retrieve the chat group list
+### Retrieve a list of chat groups

-You can retrieve the list of groups that you have created or joined.
+Users can retrieve the list of groups they have created or joined.

 ### Block and unblock group messages

 All chat group members can block and unblock group messages.
-Once you block the group messages, you no longer receive messages from the specified chat group.
+Once a user blocks group messages, they no longer receive messages from the specified chat group.

 ### Listen for chat group events